databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

 ## Get by field name

-Variant contains OBJECT is key-value pairs, each key is a VARCHAR, and each value is a Variant.
-It acts like a "dictionary”, “hash”, or “map” in other programming languages.
+The VARIANT type contains key-value pairs represented as objects, where each key is a VARCHAR and each value is a VARIANT.
+It functions similarly to a "dictionary," "hash," or "map" in other programming languages.
 Values can be accessed by the field name using either square brackets or colon notation.

 ### Example